Josef and Ctirad Mašín: Through the curtain

 In October, 1953 the group made a second attempt to escape to the West.
 Radio Free Europe broadcasts made it sound like World War III was imminent, and the Mašíns and their friends wanted to take part in the invasion.
 They claimed that the police still had no leads on their actions, therefore the danger of being arrested was not a reason for their escape.

 In the night from the 3rd to the 4th of October Zbyněk Janata, Václav Švéda, Milan Paumer and the Mašín brothers crossed the border to East Germany near Hora Svaté Kateřiny (Deutschkatharinenberg) in order to get to the western part of Berlin.

 West Berlin was the last gap in the Iron Curtain.
 The Berlin Wall had not yet been erected, and numerous streets and footpathes, trams and suburban trains connected the parts of the divided city.
 The border guards could not manage to check the identity of every passenger.
 So there was a chance for the five to reach their destination without being discovered, especially because their names and their activities were not yet known to the East German police.
 After three days of walking through the cold they tried to hijack a car.
 The attempt failed, but now the police started searching for "five armed foreigners".
 The fugitives made another mistake taking a train which they thought would bring them closer to Berlin.
 But on the train they misunderstood an announcement that the train would go back to where they had started from.

 The next time they took a train ended in a disaster: the women who sold the tickets informed the police about some "suspicious foreigners".
 At Uckro station (today: Luckau-Uckro) the police waited for the train and checked the passengers.
-When challenged the group started shooting, killing one policeman and injuring two others.
+When challenged, the group started shooting, killing two policemen and injuring one.

 The policeman in charge, hit by 6 bullets, quit his job when the head of the East German police (Volkspolizei) held him responsible for the Mašín brothers finally escaping to the West.

 Shortly after that incident Zbyněk Janata, separated from the others, was caught.
 Only after interrogating him and consulting the Czechoslovak authorities did the East German police know who they were dealing with.
 Now the biggest manhunt of the Volkspolizei started.
 After finding and losing the track of the refugees several times, more and more troops were ordered to support the manhunt.
 East Germany did not have an army at that time.
-There was only a predecessor of the East German Army, the so-called "Kasernierte Volkspolizei" (Baracked People's Police).
+There was only a predecessor of the East German Army, the so-called "Kasernierte Volkspolizei" (Barracked People's Police).
 Those troops and eventually even Soviet Red Army troops based in the GDR were asked for assistance.